microsoft/PowerPlatformConnectors/custom-connectors/Snowflake/readme.md

 2. In [Step 2: Create an OAuth Client in Azure AD](https://docs.snowflake.com/en/user-guide/oauth-azure.html#step-2-create-an-oauth-client-in-azure-ad), follow steps 1-?.
 3. Follow [Step 3: Collect Azure AD Information for Snowflake](https://docs.snowflake.com/en/user-guide/oauth-azure.html#step-3-collect-azure-ad-information-for-snowflake) entirely.
 4. Copy and paste the text below into your worksheet, which is where you execute your queries in Snowflake.
 Before you execute the query, make sure you make the following replacements.
 A. Replace the `AZURE_AD_ISSUER` in line 5 with the value from step 3 that is similar to `https://sts.windows.net/90288a9b-97df-4c6d-b025-95713f21cef9/`.
-Keep the quotation marks.
+Keep the quotation marks and make sure you have a `/` before the last quotation mark.
 B. Replace the Keys URL in line 6 with the value from Step 3 that is similar to `https://login.microsoftonline.com/90288a9b-97df-4c6d-b025-95713f21cef9/discovery/v2.0/keys`.
 Keep the quotation marks.
 C. Replace the Audience List URL in line 7 with `Application ID URI` from Step 1.
 Keep the quotation marks.
 D. If your Snowflake account uses the same email address as your Microsoft Azure account, then replace `login_name` in line 9 with `email_address`.
 If not, keep it as is and do not type in your login name.
 Keep the quotation marks.